-Learning Goals Learning Outcomes • Students will learn how to create a new project in • By the end of the lesson, students will be able to create a Scratch and add a new sprite to it. new project on Scratch and add a new sprite to it. • Students will be able to write code in Scratch to make the Students will develop the ability to animate a sprite and make it follow the mouse cursor. sprite point towards the mouse cursor.
-Students will understand how to use the 'forever' Students will be able to animate the sprite to make it move block to continuously execute a set of instructions. towards the mouse cursor. • Students will gain knowledge on how to use the • Students will be able to use different costumes to animate 'point towards' and 'move' blocks to control the the sprite, making it look like it's opening and closing its movement of a sprite. claws Students will learn how to switch between different • Students will be able to add a backdrop to their Scratch costumes of a sprite to create an animation effect. project to set the scene for their game.
-Students will learn how to add a backdrop to their • Students will be able to understand the concept of Scratch project to enhance the visual appeal of their continuous movement in coding through the use of the 'forever' block in Scratch. game.
+Learning Outcomes By the end of the lesson, students will be able to create a new project on Scratch and add a new sprite to it.
+Students will be able to write code in Scratch to make the sprite point towards the mouse cursor.
+Students will be able to animate the sprite to make it move towards the mouse cursor.
+Students will be able to use different costumes to animate the sprite, making it look like it's opening and closing its claws.
+Students will be able to add a backdrop to their Scratch project to set the scene for their game.
+Students will be able to understand the concept of continuous movement in coding through the use of the 'forever' block in Scratch.